renatocaliari/JTBD-Mapper-AI-Agent/README.md

 - 🇧🇷 Para mais informações sobre Jobs To Be Done, consulte o [e-book gratuito Estratégia e Inovação baseadas em Jobs To Be Done](https://calirenato82.substack.com/p/e-book-jobs-to-be-done-em-portugues).

 # Example
+The image below was created after mapping the "listen music" Job To Be Done.

+On the left side is the area where the AI interacts with us through the Cline interface, a VS Code extension.

-You can see the result of a Job Mapping in the directory of this respository `/example/jtbd/listen to music`.
+You can see the result of this mapping, without any human editing, in the GitHub directory [`example/jtbd/listen to music`](https://github.com/renatocaliari/JTBD-Mapper-AI-Agent/tree/main/example/jtbd/listen%20to%20music).

 ![image](https://github.com/user-attachments/assets/41b0decc-3948-4a14-9611-adcb9c6716e4)